 Craft-style tools are generally slower to warm up.
 Their brass tips have more thermal mass, which can take between 5 and 8 minutes to reach the appropriate temperature.
 Wire-nib tools, on the other hand, can be ready to go in under a minute.
 Their wire points are simply heat elements, and an electrical charge can pass through very quickly.
 For speed and convenience, wire nibs are by far the better option.

 What feels comfortable while practicing pyrography may change as your skill level increases.
 Newbies may find that a large, thick tool with rubber padding feels comfortable and ensures a good grip.
 These tools can prevent cramping, allowing you to put in plenty of hours honing your craft.

 In time, as your grip becomes more natural and less likely to cause cramping, you may prefer a thinner tool.
 This will offer a bit more flexibility and dexterity, allowing you to tackle fine details with more elegance and flow.

-If you’re new to wood-burning, you might be interested in purchasing a kit that has all the accessories to get started.
+As a new wood burner, you might be interested in purchasing a kit with all the accessories to get started.
 These kits include things like a tool stand with a sponge for cleaning the tip, pliers for changing hot tips, stencils, and other pieces to help your creative journey.

-Some kits even come with accessories for soldering, allowing your wood-burning tool to pull double-duty as an electrical repair tool.
-In fact, a soldering-iron stand can be very helpful while cutting your teeth in pyrography, as it provides a safe place to hold your hot tool when your hand needs a break.
+Some kits even come with accessories for soldering, allowing your wood-burning tool to pull double duty as an electrical repair tool.
+In fact, a soldering-iron stand (available at Amazon) can be very helpful while cutting your teeth in pyrography, as it provides a safe place to hold your hot tool when your hand needs a break.